dmitrysurnin/top-bar-windows-list/README.md

 # top-bar-windows-list
 GNOME extension for Ubuntu.
-Place opened windows icons on top bar.
-You can click them to activate window.
+Places the icons of all open windows icons in the top bar.
+You can click on them to activate the window.

 Tob Bar view: